Deborah Kaplan: Early life

-Deborah Kaplan was born and raised in Abington, Pennsylvania.
-Born to Susan Kaplan.
-She went to Abington Senior High School, which is the school her movie Can’t Hardly Wait is based on.
+Kaplan was born and raised in Abington, Pennsylvania, and graduated from Abington Senior High School, which served as the setting for the script she wrote for the film, Can't Hardly Wait.

 Kaplan attended the Tisch School of the Arts of New York University (NYU).
 While there she met her creative partner Harry Elfont.
 They have since written several films together, and directed both Can't Hardly Wait starring Jennifer Love Hewitt, Ethan Embry and Seth Green and Josie and the Pussycats, which featured Rachael Leigh Cook, Tara Reid, Rosario Dawson and Alan Cumming.

 Personal life

 Kaplan married actor Breckin Meyer on October 14, 2001.
 They have two daughters together.
 The couple's separation and subsequent divorce was announced in 2012.